vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ### NOR

-The NOR Flash is easy to dummp with a [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate) and [Flashrom](https://www.flashrom.org/Flashrom).
+The NOR Flash is easy to dump with a [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate) and [Flashrom](https://www.flashrom.org/Flashrom).
 The content is not encrypted and secure boot is not in place.

 The u-boot environmental variables are a good starting point: in our case, a `SILENT` variable is set to `YES`.
 By changing it to `NO`, we get a u-boot console: